15 Best Vans To Live In Full Time

 This ‘Caravanning Utility Vehicle’ is based on the VW Crafter that we touched on above, so you can see what is possible if you do want to convert your own home on wheels.
 While I love the country-house-on-wheels that Rose and I converted in our Movano, there’s no way that we could compete with this factory-made finish, nor the stylish, sleek interior that you get from a proper company-made model.

 The Knaus might not have all of the extras that some of the more expensive vehicles have, such as the EarthRoamer or the VW California XXL, but it’s a premium ride in all the ways that count.

 9. Citroen WildCamp

 With its nostalgic retro feel and modern interior, you’ve got yourself an Instagram star in the making.
-More importantly, the CUV is comfortable, spacious, has enough room for all of your top cooking accessories and campervan gifts, and it’s a reliable van that you can trust to get you to your destination without feeling like you’ve been on a roller coaster for half of the journey.
+More importantly, the CUV is comfortable, spacious, has enough storage for all of your cooking accessories and campervan gifts.
+It’s a reliable, smooth-running van that you can trust to get you to your destination–without feeling like you’ve been on a roller coaster for half of the journey.

 10. Four Wheel Campers

 Got your own truck but don’t want to buy a separate camper for the weekends?
 You need to give Four Wheel Campers a try.

 These camping pods attach directly to your truck bed, and can be removed and put into storage whenever you like.
 We were lucky enough to be flown out to California to spend a bit of time in these beasts.
 We couldn’t believe how user-friendly they were, and how quickly we made them feel like home.